 - Résumé and Headshot

-- Brief description of the entrepreneurial idea that you wish to develop at LMI (approximately 150 words).
+- Brief description (approximately 150 words) of the entrepreneurial idea that you wish to develop at LMI.
+This may be a brand new idea or a project already in development.
 Some possible questions to answer in your statement: 1) What idea do you have that will broaden your music opportunities?
 2) What skills, talents, and potential do you need help synthesizing?
 3) How would you like to engage with your community?

-Please email student director Korynn Lacher (firstname.lastname@example.org) regarding any questions or concerns about the application, application materials, or tuition.
+Please email student director Erika Wheeler (firstname.lastname@example.org) regarding any questions or concerns about the application, application materials, or tuition.

 Living Music Institute Co-Directors and University of Mississippi Music Faculty: Nancy Maria Balach and Amanda Johnston

 Nancy Maria Balach is a versatile soprano described by American Record Guide as “sweet and tender… gracefully projecting music, text, and character” and “sings exquisitely.”
 Opera News states that she is “deliciously sly” and “shapes lovely phrases.”
 Her performing career has included opera, operetta, musical theatre, concert, cabaret, song recital, and chamber music.